Vosso

-Vosso is a river in Voss municipality in Hordaland, Norway.
-The river starts at Tvildemoen, Vossevangen, where the two rivers Strandaelvi and Raundalselvi meet.
-The river continues through the Vangsvatnet and Evangervatnet before ending in the Bolstadfjord at Bolstadøyri.
-Between Evangervatnet and the Bolstadfjorden the river is also called Bolstadelvi.
-The river has a drainage basin of 1 496.5 km².
+Vosso is a river in Voss Municipality in Vestland county, Norway.
+The river starts at Tvildemoen in Vossavangen, where the two rivers Strandaelvi and Raundalselvi meet.
+The 30 km long river continues through the lakes Vangsvatnet and Evangervatnet before ending in the Bolstadfjorden at the village of Bolstadøyri.
+Between the lake Evangervatnet and the Bolstadfjorden the river is also called Bolstadelvi.
+The river has a drainage basin of 1496.5 km2.
 In 1986 the river was protected from water power development through "Verneplan III for vassdrag".